solarkraft/mpv-remote-app/README.md

 Refer to [mcastorina/mpv-remote-app](https://github.com/mcastorina/mpv-remote-app) for info about the original project.

-I'm mostly interested in the server-side script, while hoping that I might be able to use the Android app for my purposes as well.
+I'm mostly interested in the included python scripts, less in the app, but I'm hoping to keep the protocol mostly functional.

+### Prerequisite
+Have server/server.py running, with a password as parameter